NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/canopy_nitrogen/intro_canopy_nitrogen.md

 After completing this tutorial, you will be able to:

 - Download the Canopy Nitrogen Data Product
-- Understand the 4 files that comprise the Canopy Nitrogen data product
+- Understand the 4 files that comprise the Canopy Nitrogen Product
 - Mask the Nitrogen data to include only valid pixels

 ## Install Python Packages